Eleanor of Arborea

-Eleanor of Arborea or Eleanor De Serra Bas (Sardinian: Elianora de Arbarée / Elianora De Serra Bas, Italian: Eleonora d'Arborea / Eleonora De Serra Bas; 1347 – June 1404) was one of the most powerful and important, and one of the last, judges of the Judicate of Arborea in Sardinia, and Sardinia's most famous heroine.
+Eleanor of Arborea or Eleanor De Serra Bas (Note: Elianora de Arbarée / Elianora De Serra Bas; Eleonora d'Arborea / Eleonora De Serra Bas) (1347 – June 1404) was one of the most powerful and important, and one of the last, judges of the Judicate of Arborea in Sardinia, and Sardinia's most famous heroine.
 She is also known for updating of the Carta de Logu, promulgated by her father Marianus IV and revisited by her brother Hugh III.

 Early life

 Eleanor was born in Molins de Rei (Catalonia, Crown of Aragon), around 1347, to Marianus IV De Serra Bas, judge of Arborea, and Timbors of Rocabertí, a Catalan noble.
 Sister to Hugh and Beatrix of Arborea, she lived her first years in Oristano, at the castle of Goceano.
 When Peter III of Arborea died without an heir, the Corona de Logu of the Judgedom (an assembly of notables, prelates, city and village officials) elected Eleanor's father Marianus IV, Peter's brother, who ruled the Judgedom between 1347 and 1376.